EVERSE-ResearchSoftware/RSQKit/pages/contributing/contribution_guidelines.md

 You can create an issue and a member of the Editorial Board will review it and assign a person responsible for looking into it.
 Alternatively, you can [email the Editorial Board][contact] and they will create a GitHub issue on your behalf.

-Here are some guidelines for reporting issues.
+Here are some guidelines for reporting issues:

-- Add a clear and concise description of what the issue is
+- Add a clear and concise description of what the issue is.
-- Provide a URL of the page where the issue occurs, if applicable
+- Provide a URL of the page where the issue occurs, if applicable.
-- Add screenshots to help explain the issue, if applicable
+- Add screenshots to help explain the issue, if applicable.
-- For bug reports, provide the platform information you used when a bug was detected - for example operating system (e.g. iOS), browser type and version (e.g. Firefox 132.0.2)
+- For bug reports, provide the platform information you used when a bug was detected - for example operating system (e.g. iOS), browser type and version (e.g. Firefox 132.0.2).
-- Add any additional context that may be helpful in addressing the issue
+- Add any additional context that may be helpful in addressing the issue.

 ### Creating a Pull Request